-- Support a well-rounded education, including career and technical programs and enrichments and electives for all students. - Help maintain class sizes - Provide supports, such as reading specialists, for struggling students, such as reading specialists.
+- Support a well-rounded education, including career and technical programs and enrichments and electives for all students. - Help maintain class sizes - Provide supports for struggling students, such as reading specialists.

 Levy cost remains \$1.99 per \$1,000 assessed property value, the same as the 2014 levy.